 What’s the Best Option for Your Situation?
 Real Scenarios That Might Sound Familiar

-Your home is in a desirable neighborhood like Kern Place or the Upper Valley during a hot seller’s market—it might sell itself.
+Your home is in a highly desirable area—like Kern Place or the Upper Valley—where demand is strong and buyers are actively looking.

 A Cash Buyer Might Make Sense If…

-You’re months behind on mortgage payments and need to sell fast before foreclosure.
+You’re behind on payments or dealing with a time-sensitive situation and need to move quickly.

-You simply want to avoid dealing with a realtor, showings, and the back-and-forth.
+You want to avoid showings, open houses, and the uncertainty of waiting for a buyer.

 Listing with a Realtor Might Be Best If…

-Your home is in great shape, and you want to maximize your sale price with full marketing and exposure.
+Your home is in strong condition and you want to maximize your sale price with full market exposure.

 What Happens When FSBO Doesn’t Go as Planned?